 S.B.
 No. 693 amends the Government Code to enhance the qualifications and responsibilities of notaries public in Texas.
 Key changes include the addition of education requirements for both initial appointment and reappointment as a notary public, which must be established by the secretary of state.
-The bill specifies that applicants must successfully complete these education requirements, and it allows the secretary of state to charge a reasonable fee for the courses.
-Additionally, the bill introduces a new criminal offense for notaries who perform notarizations without the signer personally appearing, classifying it as a Class A misdemeanor or a state jail felony if it involves real property.
+Specifically, applicants must now successfully complete education requirements, and notaries must retain records for ten years.
+The bill also introduces a new criminal offense for notaries who perform notarizations without the signer personally appearing, classifying this as a Class A misdemeanor or a state jail felony if it involves real property.

 Statutes affected: